 Parents captured after son charged in Oxford school shooting

 PONTIAC, Mich.
-(AP) — The parents of a teen accused of killing four students in a shooting at a Michigan high school were caught early Saturday, several hours after a prosecutor filed involuntary manslaughter charges against them, according to a sheriff's office.
+(AP) — The parents of a teen accused of killing four students in a shooting at a Michigan high school were caught early Saturday, several hours after a prosecutor filed involuntary manslaughter charges against them, officials said.

+James and Jennifer Crumbley were captured in a commercial building in Detroit that housed artwork, Detroit Police Chief James E. White told a news conference.
+White said the couple “were aided in getting into the building,” and that a person who helped them may also face charges.

-James and Jennifer Crumbley were captured in Detroit, Oakland County Undersheriff Michael McCabe said in a statement.
-A vehicle tied to the couple had been located by a Detroit business owner late Friday.
+A Detroit business owner spotted a car tied to the Crumbleys in his parking lot late Friday, Oakland County Undersheriff Michael McCabe said in a statement.
+A woman seen near the vehicle ran away when the business owner called 911, McCabe said.
+The couple was later located and arrested by Detroit police.

-Authorities had been searching for the Crumbleys since Friday afternoon.
-Sheriff Mike Bouchard said their attorney, Shannon Smith, had agreed to arrange their arrest if charges were filed but hadn’t been able to reach them.
+Authorities had been looking for the couple since Friday afternoon.
+Late Friday, U.S. Marshals announced a reward of up to $10,000 each for information leading to their arrests.

-Smith, however, said the Crumbleys weren't on the run and had left town earlier in the week “for their own safety.”
+The Crumbley's attorney, Shannon Smith, said the pair had left town earlier in the week “for their own safety.”
+Smith told The Associated Press they would be returning to Oxford to be arraigned.

-“They are returning to the area to be arraigned,” Smith told The Associated Press.

-U.S. Marshals on Friday night announced a reward of up to $10,000 each for information leading to the Crumbleys' arrest.
+However, White said the Crumbleys “appeared to be hiding” in the building where they were found.
+He added that the parents appeared to be “distressed” when they were captured.

+“Head down... just very upset,” he said of one of the parents.

+The couple was expected to be booked into the Oakland County Jail, McCabe said.

-Earlier, the prosecutor offered the most precise account so far of the events that led to the shooting, three days after four students were killed and others were wounded at Oxford High School, roughly 30 miles (50 kilometers) north of Detroit.
+Earlier, the prosecutor offered the most precise account so far of the events that led to the shooting at Oxford High School, roughly 30 miles (50 kilometers) north of Detroit.

 Ethan Crumbley, 15, emerged from a bathroom with a gun, shooting students in the hallway, investigators said.
 He’s charged as an adult with murder, terrorism and other crimes.